 Direct deposit is available to all employees.
 With direct deposit your paycheck is deposited into your bank account.
 This is the safest and fastest way to receive your payment.
 There is no cost and you can choose any bank.
-For more information on this free benefit, contact the Payroll office, sign-up via UIS or MySJU.Who is responsible for maintaining my sick and vacation time balances?
+For more information on this free benefit, contact the Payroll office or sign-up via UIS by logging into Signon.stjohns.edu.Who is responsible for maintaining my sick and vacation time balances?

 Sick and vacation time is accrued differently, depending on your classification and length of service.
 (Refer to Policy Manual for specific accrual methods).
 It is the responsibility of both the employee and the department to maintain records of vacation and sick time balances for all eligible employees.
 The Payroll Office can verify time used and accrued time when the employee leaves the University.When I terminate my employment, will I receive any sick and vacation time I have accrued?

 You will be paid only for unused accrued vacation time.